abstractFlo/atlas-docs/documentation/server/discord/authentication.md

 ## Example Usage

-This is a simple integration inside the connection process for your Gamemode.
+This is a simple integration inside the connection process for your gamemode.
 You must be familiar with the setup.
 This example does not explain the very basic part for creating components.
 Only the needed components.
 Any kind of code can be modified to fit your own needs.

 {% hint style="warning" %}
 This section describes the usage of our products on each side.
 This means our framework for server/client and [our CEF implementation with svelte](https://github.com/abstractFlo/altv-svelte-tailwind-typescript).
 If you have a different setup on CEF side, you can port the Svelte part to your preferred solution.